shampy911/best-pineapple/content/pages/index.md

       - avatar: /images/kapilchaudhary.jpg
         avatar_alt: Kapil Chaudhary's photo
         content: >-
-          Abroa heights is an institution that actually turns dreams into realities.
+          Abroad heights is an institution that actually turns dreams into realities.
 I went there for my IELTS which I passed with fyling colors that too within a month only.The trainers are superb, knowledgeable, undestanding and pay utmost importance to everybody.
 They helped me to